Security Headers Explained: The Complete Guide to CSP, HSTS, and X-Frame-Options

 Google doesn't directly use security headers as a ranking factor.
 However:

-- Hacked sites get demoted.
+- Security incidents create real search risk.
 Missing headers increase your attack surface.

 Implementation by Platform